cybertraining-dsc/su22-reu-385/time-series-prediction/anova/anova-timeseries.md

 ## Two Way ANOVA

 A Two Way ANOVA is an extension of the One Way ANOVA.
-With a One Way ANOVA, you have one independent variable affecting a dependent variable.
+With a One Way ANOVA, you have one independent variable affecting a dquantitative outcomeependent variable.
 With a Two Way ANOVA, there are two independents.
 Use a Two way ANOVA when you have one dependent variable and two independent variables.
-In other words, if your experiment has a quantitative outcome, and you have two independent variables, a two-way ANOVA is appropriate.
+In other words, if your experiment has a , and you have two independent variables, a two-way ANOVA is appropriate.
 To manage a Two Way ANOVA data set two python libraries are helpful which are NumPy and panda. to perform the Two Way ANOVA the